-We utilized a counterfactual approach (20,21)in which the expected number of COVID-19 cases, hospitalizations, and deaths in the absence of the policy were estimated from fitted generalized linear models (GLMs) and compared to observed outcomes (20).
+Analyzing the effect of an upstream vaccination policy on COVID-19 outcomes is more challenging than evaluating the effect of the policy on vaccinations.
+Multi-dose vaccination schedules along with variability in exposure, testing access, and underlying health conditions may all affect observed rates of COVID-19 outcomes.
+We utilized a counterfactual approach used previously to estimate the impact of vaccination campaigns in which a control group does not exist (20,21).
+In this approach, the expected number of COVID-19 cases, hospitalizations, and deaths in the absence of the policy were estimated from fitted generalized linear models (GLMs) and compared to observed outcomes (20).
+Procedures for fitting and assessing candidate GLMs to derive the most accurate counterfactual estimates of COVID-19 outcomes are described in the appendixi.
 All COVID-19 case, hospitalization, and death data were aggregated at the ZIP code-week level, with weeks defined by the preceding Monday of each record to align with the Monday, March 1, 2021 policy start date.
 The observation period was defined as December 14, 2020—when Phase 1A of California’s vaccination campaign began (22)—through November 1, 2021—just prior to the emergence of the Omicron variant and widespread booster rollout.

-To prevent overfitting and avoid reliance on a single parametric model, several candidate Poisson GLMs were fitted with COVID-19 cases, hospitalizations, and deaths as outcomes.
-All models included an offset for ZIP code population, county and VEM quartile main effects, cubic spline bases with knots every three weeks, and a binary intervention variable for whether the ZIP-week observation was in a VEM Q1 ZIP code and took place after March 1, 2021 coinciding with the beginning of the intervention.
-Additional candidate linear predictors included cumulative case rate, cumulative vaccinations administered rate, test rate, population over age 50 years, and interaction terms (Supplementary Tables 2-4).
-Candidate models were compared via 10 rounds of 10-fold cross validation and performance was assessed via estimation of the mean squared error (MSE) in out-of-sample predictions following policy implementation.
-The square root of the MSE gives a more interpretable measure of model fit: the average error in outcomes estimated per ZIP-week observation.
-ZIP codes in counties with less than 100K population—together just 2.4% of California’s population—were excluded in this model evaluation step to avoid errors in the cross-validation procedure caused by counties containing insufficient ZIP codes to allocate to both training and validation sets.

-For each outcome, the model with the lowest MSE was used to generate counterfactual estimates for VEM Q1 in the absence of the policy by setting the intervention variable (and any interaction terms with the intervention variable) to 0 and re-estimating the outcome from the fitted model.
+For each outcome, the GLM with the lowest MSE was used to generate counterfactual estimates for VEM Q1 in the absence of the policy by setting the intervention variable (and any interaction terms with the intervention variable) to 0 and re-estimating the outcome from the fitted model.
 Averted COVID-19 cases, hospitalizations, and deaths in VEM Q1 were estimated as the difference between these counterfactual model predictions and observed values.
 Clustered nonparametric bootstrapping at the ZIP code level with 10,000 bootstrapped samples was conducted to generate estimates of uncertainty in outcomes avoided that are robust to model misspecification.
-To ensure that outcomes averted results were not driven solely by the best performing model, estimates were also generated from the next best performing models, as described in the supplementary material.
+To ensure that outcomes averted results were not driven solely by the best performing model, estimates were also generated from the next best performing models, as described in the appendixi.

 Code and data availability